Faith7406/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script is for Display lines containing the pattern “root” from the file /etc/passwd this script  removes all letters c and C from input. this script  reverse its input.
+this script is for Display lines containing the pattern “root” from the file /etc/passwd this script  removes all letters c and C from input. this script  reverse its input. this script displays all users and their home directories, sorted by users.